 - 1st April - open date for submission of 150 word poster abstract and 1-page oral presentation abstract call

-- 1st May - close date for submission of 1-page oral presentation asbstracts
+- **EXTENDED to 1st June** - close date for submission of 1-page oral presentation asbstracts

 - 1st July - close date for submission of poster abstract

 - 17th July - poster authors notified of outcome

 - 1st August - close date for oral presentations authors to provide the 4-page paper for Energy Procedia

 - 1st September - close date for submission of poster as PDF.

 ACCEPTED ORAL PRESENTATIONS - click here to download the Energy Procedia template for the 4-page paper.
 Please email the 4-page paper to the conference secretariat by 1st August, for inclusion in Energy Procedia after the conference.

 POSTER AUTHORS - click here to submit a poster abstract.
 Please email a PDF copy of the poster to the conference secretariat by 1st Spetember, for inclusion in the event page at the CDT website after the conference.